caleb531/youversion-suggest-alfred/README.md

 - Choosing a result while pressing `option` will copy the URL of the Bible reference to the clipboard

+- Choosing a `yvsearch` result while pressing `command-shift` will switch to `yvfilter` to filter by that particular Bible reference.
+This allows you to change the version or add on subsequent verses, after which you can then copy the reference contents or perform some other action

 - Pressing `command-c` while a result is selected will copy to the clipboard the full Bible reference address, such as *1 Corinthians 13:4-7 (ESV)*